mozilla/fxa/features/FxA-54-push-on-status-change/README.md

 * User deletes their account
 * User resets their password

-When the fxa-auth-server receives a `410 Gone` response from the Push server it should remove the device from the list of user's devices.
+When the fxa-auth-server receives a `400` level error response from the Push server it should set all push related fields in the user's devices to an empty string.
 This will allow the device to register again with the fxa-auth-server.
+(Note that they need to be set to the empty string rather null, because the updateDevice stored procedure uses COALESCE on the inputs.)

 When a connected device receives a push notification on its registered endpoint,